 Because they are responsible for first response and for the highest level of pre-hospital care, it is critical that crews reach the emergency scene as quickly as possible.
 Even though the LTFD took great pride in the level of service it provided, growing traffic volume slowed response times.
 Crews reached the scene within guidelines established by the National Fire Protection Agency (NFPA) only 23 percent of the time.
 As a result, care was compromised.

 One of Fire Chief Tim Jensen’s goals is accreditation.
-The LTFD needs to meet acceptable response times at least 90% of the time to gain international accreditation from the Commission on Fire Accreditation International (CFAI).
-It would provide continuous improvement and comprehensive self assessment that would enable the department to enhance progressive, high-quality emergency and preventative services.
+The LTFD needs to meet acceptable response times at least 90 percent of the time to gain international accreditation from the Commission on Fire Accreditation International (CFAI).
+It would provide continuous improvement and comprehensive self-assessment that would enable the department to enhance progressive, high-quality emergency and preventative services.

 After studying various methods to improve response times, the LTFD decided to install traffic signal preemption.
 But first, they needed to find funding.